 deanradinovsky.org

 "Chapel Americana" Masonry, vintage coffee mugs, Christmas lights, muslin, wood and oil paint on fourteen panels.
-13 feet by 17 feet by 14 feet. (in progress; this view is looking north with a montaged view of the north, west, and east walls) 2006-08.
+13 feet by 17 feet by 14 feet.
+(This view is looking north with a montaged view of the north, west, and east walls) 2006-10.

-"Chapel Americana" is a nondenominational meditative space.
-The north wall is masonry with built-in lighting fixtures, and is the Chapel's light source; the south, west, and east walls are composed of a cycle of abstract paintings whose value structure interacts mysteriously with the light of the illuminated masonry wall.
-This work is in progress in my studio on 57th Street in Manhattan; it is viewable by appointment.
+"Chapel Americana" was a nondenominational meditative space that was located in my former studio in the old Artkraft Strauss billboard factory on 57th Street in Manhattan.
+The north wall was masonry with built-in lighting fixtures, and was the Chapel's light source; the south, west, and east walls were composed of a cycle of abstract paintings whose value structure interacts mysteriously with the light of the illuminated masonry wall.
+Below is a video produced by Jennifer Hsu and Carolina Miranda of WNYC.

 Many of the works shown on this website are made possible in part through a generous Chashama artist-in-residence subsidized space grant (2004-08).